kerberos-io/documentation/content/factory/installation-edge/index.md

     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.5/manifests/metallb.yaml
     kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"

-After installing the different MetalLB components, we need to create a `configmap.yaml` file.
+After installing the different MetalLB components, we need to modify a `configmap.yaml` file, which you can find here `./factory/yaml/metallb/configmap.yaml`.
 This file contains information of how MetalLB can get and use internal IP's as LoadBalancers.

       apiVersion: v1
       kind: ConfigMap